Skip to main content

 Chris Mulchay

-Chris Mulchay, MA, MS, PhD, ABPP is the co-author of The Field Guide to High Conflict Litigation, as well as the chapter on Child Custody in the Oxford Handbook of Psychology and Law.
-He also has published recent articles on evaluations of dyslexia (reading disorder), dyscalculia (math disorder), dysgraphia (writing disorder), ADHD, and child custody evaluations.
+Chris Mulchay, MA, MS, PhD, ABPP has a new book, with Jon Gould, which can be pre-ordered through APA.
+Dr. Mulchay is the co-author of The Field Guide to High Conflict Litigation, as well as the chapter on Child Custody in the Oxford Handbook of Psychology and Law.
+He also has published recent articles on evaluations of dyslexia (reading disorder), dyscalculia (math disorder), dysgraphia (writing disorder), ADHD, executive functioning, and child custody evaluations.

 Dr. Mulchay is Board Certified in Forensic Psychology by the American Board of Professional Psychology.
 He is a Fellow in the American Academy of Forensic Psychologists (AAFP).